 Any original item made of natural material such as wreaths, cornhusk dolls, etc. Items should be made of natural materials (which may be purchased) but securing elements such as glue and wire may be used in the inner construction as long as they do not detract from the overall "natural" appearance.
 Articles such as dried pressed flowers may be displayed under glass since it is necessary for protection/preservation of the natural materials.
-Candles are not suitable as entries.
+Candles are not suitable as entries and instead should be entered in Heritage Arts.
 All baskets should be entered in Heritage Arts.